isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-carpet-powder/index.md

 Adams Carpet Powder is a powerful solution designed to kill fleas at every stage of their lifecycle, including eggs, larvae, and pupae.
 Its active ingredients, **piperonyl butoxide** and **pyrethrin**, work together to eliminate fleas on contact and prevent eggs from hatching for up to 30 days.
 This is crucial since flea eggs make up about 50% of the flea population.

 A single 16 oz bottle can treat up to 400 square feet of carpet or furniture.
-For [best](https://pestpolicy.com/best-flea-comb-for-cats/) results, let the powder sit for a while before vacuuming.
+For [best](https://pestpolicy.com/best-flea-comb-for-cats/)results, let the powder sit for a while before vacuuming.
 It also leaves a pleasant citrus scent, masking any chemical odors.
 However, due to its chemical composition, it should be used with caution around kids and pets. **Pros**: - Effective against fleas, ticks, and their lifecycle stages.

 - One bottle covers a large area (up to 400 sq. ft. ).